 I come back from break to begin the second four hours of the day.
 Another set of hands-on.
 Taking the changes that were made and turning them into reality.
 Updating scared and tired parents.
 Encouraging them, showing them how to change their itty bitty baby’s diaper.
 I cheer them on as Mom gets her first drop of colostrum.
 And forgive them when their anger is misplaced.
 They don’t typically know it, but I am both their child and their biggest cheerleader and advocate.
 What they don’t see when they aren’t around is that I’m watching like a hawk.
 Calling the doctors non-stop.
 And soothing their baby as needed.
 It’s at this point that I am completely and utterly exhausted.
 Emotionally, physically, and mentally.
 I head to lunch (if able) to catch a break and breathe.

 The last four hours of the day go like this…

 The clock strikes 1900.
 I breathe a sigh of relief knowing I’ve made it through another shift.
 Knowing that I can hand off my baby to the next nurse.
-That he or she will be in just as good of hands and I go home and breathe easy.
-On the odd day, my shift follows me home where I fret over every single minute.
-Did I notify the doctors in time?
+That he or she will be in just as good of hands and I go home and breathe easily.
+On an odd day, my shift follows me home where I fret over every single minute.
+Did I notify the doctors on time?
 Did I miss something?
 Did I complete all my tasks?

-Interested in hearing more on life in the NICU?
+Interested in hearing more about life in the NICU?
 You might like…

 If you’d like a better look into the inner workings of the NICU head over my Instagram page and search in the highlight reel “NICU Life”